 The extremely venomous mountain fer-de-lance viper has large fangs and heat-sensing pits on its head to help detect prey.
 Previously unknown to science, since the expedition the viper has been found elsewhere in the Andes says Larsen.

-The Bolivian flag snake earned its name from its striking red, yellow and green colors.
-It was discovered in dense undergrowth forest at the highest part of the mountain the team surveyed.
+The Bolivian flag snake earned its name from its striking red, yellow and green colors, and was discovered in dense undergrowth at the highest part of the mountain they surveyed.

-Although the species are new to science, they are familiar to local indigenous communities.
-A newly discovered bamboo has been regularly used by indigenous people for construction materials and to make wind musical instruments called sikus or zampoñas.
+Although the discoveries are new to science, they are familiar to local indigenous communities.
+A newly discovered bamboo has been regularly used by indigenous people for construction materials and to make wind musical instruments.